-Nominees for Election to Serve as Directors for a One-Year Term Expiring in 2024
+Nominees for Election to Serve as Directors for a One-Year Term Expiring in 2025

-Quincy L. Allen Director Since 2021 Age 62
+Quincy L. Allen Director Since 2021 Age 63

 Mr. Allen is former chief marketing officer of IBM Cloud at IBM Corporation (NYSE: IBM), an international technology solutions company, a position he held from 2015 until his retirement in 2018.
 Prior to joining IBM, Mr. Allen served as chief marketing and strategy officer at Unisys Corporation (NYSE: UIS), an international information technology services and consulting company, from 2012 to 2015.
-He previously served as chief executive officer of Vertis Communications, a direct marketing and advertising company, a position held from 2009 to 2010.
+He previously served as chief executive officer of Vertis Communications, a direct marketing and advertising company, a position he held from 2009 to 2010.
 Prior to Vertis Communications, Mr. Allen held several leadership positions with Xerox Corporation, including serving as president of the Global Services and Strategic Marketing Group and president of Production Systems Group, as well as vice president of Xerox Corporation.
-Mr. Allen has served on the board of The ODP Corporation (Office Depot) (NASDAQ: ODP) since 2020, the Lumen Technologies Corporation (NYSE:LUMN) since 2021, and previously served on the boards of NCR Corporation (NYSE: NCR) from 2009 to 2012 and Gateway, Inc. from 2006 to 2007.
+Mr. Allen has served on the board of The ODP Corporation (Office Depot) (NASDAQ: ODP), a leading provider of products and services through an integrated business-to-business platform and omnichannel presence, since 2020, where he serves as a member of the Audit and the Corporate Governance and Nominating Committees; and Lumen Technologies Corporation (NYSE:LUMN), an international facilities-based technology and communications company, since 2021, where he serves as a member of the Audit and the Risk and Security Committees.
+He previously served on the boards of NCR Corporation (NYSE: NCR) from 2009 to 2012 and Gateway, Inc. from 2006 to 2007.

-Mr. Allen's qualifications to serve on the Board include his extensive operational and technology experience at major multinational technology services corporations, and his background in business development.
-Mr. Allen also brings public company experience to our Board.
+Mr. Allen's qualifications to serve on the Board include his extensive operational and technology experience at major multinational technology services corporations, background in business development, cybersecurity, and leadership experience in the development and execution of sales and marketing strategies for multinational companies.
+Mr. Allen also brings public company experience to our Board that provides us with a broader market view of company-specific considerations that are relevant to ABM.